Skip to main content | Skip to section menu | Access keys.

 • If you have children, then the school they attend may collect these for recycling as a way of raising money.

-• Mobile phones can also be taken down to Forthbank Recycling Centre where they can be placed in the small electrical item recycling container or recycled via a charity collection.
+• Mobile phones can also be taken down to Forthbank Recycling Centre where they can be placed in the small electrical item container for recycled or they can be recycled via a charity collection.

 Light Bulbs including Fluorescent Tubes